CHM 151: General Chemistry I

 Student Learning Outcomes

-2. Classify matter; describe its properties and the changes it undergoes.
+2. Classify matter and identify the changes it undergoes.

-10. Describe the fundamental concepts in ionic and covalent bonding.
+7. Explain the difference between ionic and covalent bonding.